German students falling behind in sciences, mathematics | DW | 18.10.2019

 Read more: Germany's school system 101: Prepare for the mind-boggling

-The IQB noted that although the overall results for 2018 were stable, it pointed to an "unfavorable trend" in maths, chemistry, biology and physics.
+The IQB noted that although the overall results for 2018 were stable, there was an "unfavorable trend" in math, chemistry, biology and physics.
 It said the drop in performance was evident in most states, but especially affected those in the country's east.

 "We hardly recorded any positive trends," said the IQB's Petra Stanat, who led the study.